 The group also operates numerous licenses to develop toys based on characters owned by other companies.
 For years it had a close relationship with Star Wars producer George Lucas, and in 2003 extended its exclusive worldwide license to rights for Star Wars action figures, vehicles and games until 2018.
 These products got a huge boost in 2005 from the release of what was then assumed to be the final movie in the series, and were maintained by various TV spin-offs including the Star Wars: The Clone Wars series.
 The relaunch of the movie series, following its acquisition by Disney, generated another tidal wave of sales in the final quarter of 2015, in which revenues from boys' toys soared by as much as 35% in 4Q.

 In 2001 the group also won the much-prized entertainments license for new Disney animated movies from Mattel, and has produced numerous action figures and other toys and games associated with Toy Story, Cars, The Incredibles and others.
 In 2006 the group signed a similar deal with Marvel to make toys, games and action figures based on all its characters including Spider-man, Iron-man, Thor, Fantastic Four and X-Men, all of which tie in with new film releases.
 These products were among Hasbro's strongest performers in 2012 as a result of the Avengers and Spider-man movies.
 Hasbro guaranteed Marvel royalty payments totalling at least $205m a year.
 Ironically, all three of these licenses - Star Wars, Disney movies and Marvel - are all now owned by the Walt Disney Company.
 A new agreement with Disney in 2013 extended Hasbro's Marvel and Star Wars rights by a further two years to 2020.
 In 2015, Hasbro also took over control of the enormously popular Disney Princesses character franchise, including the Frozen movie, from Mattel.
+Under Mattel, that key product range was worth between $450m and $500m in annual sales.
 The group also has rights to develop toys based on the Angry Birds mobile game developed by Rovio.

 A lesser-known aspect of Hasbro's licensing strategy is its long-established relationship with Japanese manufacturer Takara-Tomy.
 That group actually owns original rights to the Transformers concept, and was also responsible for developing other products such as Beyblade and Furby, which Hasbro markets globally.
-In recent years, Hasbro has spent well over $250m per year on royalties relating to licensed products.
-That figure reached a record level of $339m in 2011, and again in 2013.
+In recent years, Hasbro has spent sharply increasing annual sums on royalties relating to licensed products.
+That figure reached a new high of $409m in 2016.
 By contrast the royalties earned by Hasbro from licensing of its own brands is considerably lower.
-In 2014, Hasbro's own entertainment and licensing income reached a record $219m.
+In 2016, Hasbro's own entertainment and licensing income reached a record $265m.

 Trivial Pursuit also comes in numerous different editions, including DVD-enhanced and specialist versions.
 The group originally owned the licensed the brand, but acquired full control of the product in 2008.
 Newer board games include Candy Land and Trouble, and in 2005 the group acquired Wrebbit, a maker of innovative 3D puzzles.
 The Milton Bradley (or MB) games portfolio includes classics Yahtzee, Ker-Plunk, Mousetrap and Twister.
 Parker Brothers products include Risk and Clue (or Cluedo in the UK and other international markets).
 Pictureka is a brand new visual hide and seek game launched in 2008.
 In Europe, the group owns classic football game Subbuteo.
 At the end of 2007, Hasbro agreed to acquire privately held Cranium board games, toys and puzzles.
 Avalon Hill makes strategy-based board games, while Wizards of the Coast (acquired in 1999) develops trading and role-playing card games such as Pokemon and Dungeons & Dragons.
 Its biggest success has been the Magic: The Gathering, a hit in more than 75 countries worldwide since launch in 1993.
 The group has the games license for the Harry Potter movies (Mattel has the toys license).

 Hasbro's girls' toys portfolio is less extensive, but has grown dramatically in recent years.
-Sales have more than doubled since 2003, and jumped by a dramatic 26% in 2013, breaking the $1.0bn level for the first time.
-For 2014, a further increase pushed the total to $1.02bn.
+The most significant development was the addition of the Disney Princesses franchise, which caused sales to soar by 50% in 2016 to $1.19bn.
 Hasbro's most successful product line in this segment is another resurrected 1980s invention, My Little Pony toy animals and accessories, again supported by an extensive licensing program in comics, videos, and other products.
 This range was expanded significantly in 2007 with the similarly themed Littlest Pet Shop line.
 Other products include Easy-Bake snack mixes and playsets.
 In 2009 the group introduced a line of toys based on the Strawberry Shortcake brand owned by American Greetings.
 The group's collection of electronic toys appeals primarily to a "tweens" girls' audience.
 Hasbro has scored a series of successes in recent years with robotic interactive pets, ranging from the Furreal Friends range to Furby, a huge hit in 1998, reintroduced in 2005, and again with even greater success in 2012 with a version that links to iPhone and other mobile devices.
 Another old favourite, Baby Alive animatronic dolls, were reintroduced in 2006.
 The MP3 player add-ons I-Dog and I-Cat have also been very popular.
 The group also makes portable music products (Hit Clips) and lifestyle products (E.Chat communicators).
 Hasbro's most unusual diversification has been into oral care, with the launch of the Tooth Tunes musical toothbrush.

-Brian Goldner is chairman, CEO & president of Hasbro.
-Other senior officers include John Frascotti (EVP & president, Hasbro brands), Deborah Thomas (SVP & CFO), Duncan Billing (EVP & global chief development officer) and Wiebe Tinga (chief commercial officer).
+Brian Goldner is chairman & CEO.
+John Frascotti was appointed as preident in early 2017.
+Other senior officers include Deborah Thomas (SVP & CFO), Duncan Billing (EVP & global chief development officer) and Wiebe Tinga (chief commercial officer).
 Alan Hassenfeld, a grandson of one of the founders of the company and its former chairman & CEO, remains a director.